c0mputerguru/cssibot/README.md

 This will run your bot in the testing channel and you should be able to talk to it!

+To turn your bot on, you'll need to send a message like `@cssikirbottest YOUR_NAME On`.
+To turn it off, `@cssikirbottest YOUR_NAME Off`

 ### Get it in the main channel